 The city of Kodiak sits on Kodiak Island, which at 3,670 square miles and more than 100 miles long is Alaska's largest island and the second-largest island in the United States.
 Known as the Emerald Isle, Kodiak’s verdant landscape and abundant outdoor opportunities make it a popular choice for nature enthusiasts.

-The pulse of Kodiak beats along the waterfront and in its boat harbors: Alaska Marine Highway ferries dock right downtown, next to the Kodiak Island Visitor Center.
-Nearby is St. Paul Boat Harbor, the city’s largest.
-More boats dock across the channel at St. Herman Harbor on Near Island, and an afternoon on the docks can lead to friendly encounters with fishermen and the chance to see them unload their catch or repairing their nets.
+The pulse of Kodiak beats along the waterfront and in its boat harbors: Alaska Marine Highway ferries dock right downtown and fishing boats dock in the nearby St. Paul Boat Harbor.
+More boats dock across the channel at St. Herman Harbor on Near Island, and an afternoon on the docks can lead to friendly encounters with fishermen and the chance to see them unload their catch.

 Things to do

 Fort Abercrombie State Historical Park is a popular spot for learning more about the island’s World War II history.
-The fort was built during the war, and along with a campground features the Kodiak Military History Museum, located inside the Ready Ammo bunker.
-The historic ruins of the World War II coastal defense installation couples with the steep surf-pounded cliffs, deep spruce forests, wildflower-laden meadows and a lake containing trout.
+The fort was built during the war and now features a campground and the Kodiak Military History Museum, located inside the Ready Ammo bunker.
+The historic ruins of the World War II coastal defense installation along with the steep surf-pounded cliffs, deep spruce forests, wildflower-laden meadows, and a lake make this park a fascinating place to spend an afternoon.

 Getting to Kodiak